 Planning your summer vacation (or any vacation!) is a stressful task.
 You have to coordinate across various times and places, and usually, you also have to work with companies that may or may not be helpful (hello, every airline ever).
-All of this is can be a headache, but what about the anxieties that have more long-term consequences?
+All of this is can be a headache, but what about the travel anxieties that have more long-term consequences?
 Travelling can bring up serious questions that we generally try to avoid.
 Below are some questions often asked when considering flights and travel, and how Estate Planning can ease your worries.

 Who will take care of my kids if something happens to me?

 Solution: Last Will and Testament

 The only way to name a guardian for minor children in the state of Arizona is a Last Will and Testament.
 Although it is unlikely that both of the children’s parents will become unable to care for them before they turn 18, if it happens, it is of utmost importance to be prepared.
 You can find information on how to choose a guardian here.